petrizhang/crisp/README.md

 ```

 ## Acknowledgements
 This project is inspired by [TemplatedPL](https://github.com/Cheukyin/TemplatedPL).
-Thanks for the author's great idea.
+Thanks to the author's great idea.

-The basic api of Crisp and TemplatedPL are quite similar.
+The basic API of Crisp and TemplatedPL are quite similar.
 But there are still many differences between them:
 1. Crisp supports recursive functions but TemplatedPL doesn't.
 2. TemplatedPL supports call/cc but Crisp doesn't.
 3. ...